resilar/crchack/README.md

   -r        reverse input bytes     -R        reverse final register
 ```

-Input message is read from *file* and the adjusted message is written to stdout.
+Input message is read from *file* and the patched message is written to stdout.
 By default, crchack appends 4 bytes to the input producing a new message with
 the target CRC-32 checksum.
 Other CRC algorithms are defined using the CRC
 parameters.
-If *target_checksum* is unspecified, then crchack calculates the CRC
+If *target_checksum* is not given, then crchack calculates the CRC
 checksum of the input message and writes the result to stdout.